 Securing the necessary academic and pastoral supports are critical tasks that should be high up on your to-do list if you’re on the autistic spectrum and starting your first year of college.

-Transitioning from secondary to third level education environments can be as exciting as it is daunting for autistic students and their families.
+Regardless of autism, transitioning from secondary to third level education environments can be as exciting as it is daunting for many students, who may need support as they enter college.
 As you change on an educational and social level, so do your needs.

 In this article, we look at where you can register for support at your new college, how that help is allocated, and what kinds of services can be provided for you.

 First and foremost, you will need to make your needs known to your chosen college’s Disability Services (known also as Learning Support Department).